apache/beam/examples/java/cdap/src/main/java/org/apache/beam/examples/complete/cdap/README.md

 - `apikey` - Hubspot OAuth2 API Key
 - `objectType` - Hubspot objects to pull supported by CDAP [Hubspot Streaming Source](https://github.com/data-integrations/hubspot/blob/develop/docs/Hubspot-streamingsource.md)
 - `outputTxtFilePathPrefix` - path to output folder with filename prefix.
 It will write a set of .txt files with names like {prefix}-###.
+- `pullFrequencySec` - delay in seconds between polling for new records updates.
+(Optional)
+- `startOffset` - inclusive start offset from which the reading should be started.
+(Optional)

 Please see CDAP [Hubspot Streaming Source](https://github.com/data-integrations/hubspot/blob/develop/docs/Hubspot-streamingsource.md) for more information.